wlaub/vcv/README.md

 Each channel of a polyphonic input is processed through a different cascaded biquad filter.
 The filters coefficients are loaded from a json file.
 Inputs that don't have a corresponding filter loaded will be passed unfiltered.
 Filters that don't have a corresponding input will process the last input channel.

+A polyphonic output provides the outputs of each individual filter, while a monophonic output provides a mix of all of the filter outputs without scaling.

 The left column of LEDs indicates the active input channels, and the right column of LEDs indicates the loaded filter channels.

+The red LED at the bottom of the module lights when it cannot find a set of filters matching the current sample rate or when the filters are otherwise not valid.

 The default filter configuration includes a low-pass filter on channel 1, band-pass filters on channels 2-6, and a high-pass filter on channel 7.